-JMCS demographic data shows that our largest enrollment is the group that identifies as Hispanic (73.7%).
-This group ostensibly also encapsulates a majority of EL students (17.9%) and also a majority portion of our Socioeconomically Disadvantaged students (97.1%), two of the groups that showed significant declines in SBAC ELA scores from 2022 to 2023.
-The group noted as "English Only" showed a modest gain from 2022 to 2023 in both SBAC ELA and Math scores.
-The implications are that the EL students, and as an ancillary of that group, the Hispanic student group, need additional support and resources in order to meet standards, or at least reduce the gap of Distance from Standard (DFS).
-Because participation rates are a challenge to meet, JMCS data reflects the consequences of the penalty associated with reduced participation.
-JMCS is taking a strategic and planned approach to barrier removal to improve participation and performance levels on

-SBAC assessments in 2024.
-This includes providing an altered schedule where appropriate so students can concentrate during test days; providing incentives (celebrations, raffle prizes) as well as information regarding the "why" of testing that student focus groups indicated they wanted, emphasizing the accountability process as well as value of the information to guide their preparation for post-program opportunities, whether they are education or career oriented.
-JMCS will address State Priority the issues around low participation and performance on SBAC in Goal 1, Action 1.1.
+In 2024, all of these groups showed significant increases in SBAC ELA scores from 2023 to 2024.
+English Learners showed significant increase of +99.5 pts DFS in ELA and +68.2 DFS in Math.
+The implications are that the EL students, and as an ancillary of that group, the Hispanic student group, received additional support in ELD and Math over what was present in 2022-23, and resources marshalled in 2023-24 to meet standards were effective.
+English only students showed significant increase of +107.4 pts DFS in ELA and +64 DFS in Math.
+In spring of 2024 JMCS took a strategic and planned approach to barrier removal to improve participation and performance levels on SBAC assessments.
+This included providing an altered schedule where appropriate so students could concentrate during test days; providing incentives (celebrations, raffle prizes) as well as information regarding the "why" of testing that student focus groups indicated they wanted, emphasizing the accountability process as well as value of the information to guide their preparation for post-program opportunities, whether they are education or career oriented.
+The result was a nearly 40% increase in student participation rates in SBAC in 2024.
+JMCS will continue to focus on participation and improvement on performance through Goal 1, Action 1.1.